Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 1. Log into QuickBooks Online.
 2. Open the vendor record.
-3. Update the record to use with the correct A/P account, currency and an email matching their Expensify email.
+3. Update the record to use with the correct A/P account, currency, and email matching their Expensify email.
-You can find the correct Vendor record by exporting your QuickBooks Online [vendor list](https://community.expensify.com/home/leaving?allowTrusted=1&target=https%3A%2F%2Fqbo.intuit.com%2Fapp%2Fvendors) to a spreadsheet (click the export icon on the right-hand side of the page), and search for the email address of the person who submitted the report.
+You can find the correct Vendor record by exporting your QuickBooks Online vendor list to a spreadsheet (click the export icon on the right-hand side of the page), and search for the email address of the person who submitted the report.

 If you have multiple Vendors with different currencies with the same email, Expensify is likely trying to export to the wrong one.

-1. Try removing the email address from the vendor in QuickBooks Online you aren't trying to export to.
+1. Try removing the email address from the vendor in QuickBooks Online that you aren't trying to export to.
 2. Sync your QuickBooks Online connection in Settings > Workspaces > [workspace name] > Connections.
 3. Open the report and click the **Export to** button and then the **QuickBooks Online** option.